MPCA-data/tidytuesdays/show-n-tell/maps/art_map_poster.md

 <br>

-> If you want to be on brand, here's the hex codes for MN colors: https://github.com/MPCA-data/mncolors#the-palettes.
+> **MN Colors**: If you want to be on brand here are codes for MN state colors: https://github.com/MPCA-data/mncolors#the-palettes.

 <br>